Updated May 10, 2018, 3:45 p.m.

 Inside the car, deputies say they found 3.1 grams of heroin.

-23-year old Darius Dickens, of Rockford, 24-year-old Edward Parchman, of Rockford and 22-year-old Orentho Hurd, of Rockford, are behind bars at the Winnebago County Jail.
+Darius Dickens, 23; Edward Parchman, 24; and Orentho Hurd, 22, all of Rockford, are in the Winnebago County Jail.

 Dickens is charged with possession with intent to deliver heroin (1-15 grams), aggravated fleeing to elude, resisting arrest, obstructed view, no valid driver's license, no insurance, leaving the scene of an accident and failure to reduce speed to avoid an accident.

 Parchman is charged with possession with intent to deliver heroin (1-15 grams).